 The University’s International Student Services office offers a separate, mandatory orientation for international students.
 International students are also invited to participate in the Pre-arrival orientation and attend the orientation reception and resource fair.
 Learn more about orientation for international students.

-You’re Here for a Reason: Cultivating Equity & Community in Graduate School.
-This session is led by Dr. Robin Phelps-Ward, Assistant Professor of Higher Education and Faculty Fellow of Inclusive Excellence for the Graduate School.
-Session goals will include:
+Cultivating Equity and Community in Grad School.
+This session will be led by Dr. Robin Phelps-Ward, Interim Associate Dean of the Graduate School.
+Session goals include:

 - Learning to describe your own social identities and how they influence your experience in the university community